Last updated 15Aug23

 Searching for something on Johnny Boy’s Walkabout Blog?

-1 The search facility is a Google Custom Search which searches both the new and old blog.
+1 The search facility is a WordPress Search which searches both the new and old blog, and years of linked trips.

 2 Another search method is to do a Find (Ctrl+F) in your web browser.
 However, it only works on the currently viewed page/tab.
-That means, for example, if you are searching for a word which may be in a completed walk title, you need to have Johnny Boy’s Walkabout Blog home page open, select the Completed Walks Tab and toggle open all the year lists.
-A bit painful.
+That means, for example, if you are searching for a word which may be in a completed walk title, you need to have Johnny Boy’s Walkabout Blog home page open, select the Completed Walks Tab and toggle open all the available year lists.
+A bit painful and the years of linked trip cannot be included.

 3 There are several lists which you can browse or search, then access the related trip: